xdNecron/vscode-jumper/README.md

 ## Features

-Jumper's one and only feature is its search prompt, which is by default mapped to `Shift``Space`.
+Jumper's one and only feature is its search prompt, which is by default mapped to `Shift+Space`.
 Any character can be inserted inside the prompt with the sole exception of `.` which Jumper reserves as its special character.

 > As of current version, Jumper will look for search results in text that was visible during search prompt initiation.